-“On June 29th, 2020, I woke up early, got ready in my New York apartment on 12th street, put on my mask and headed outside to face another day of life in quarantine,” wrote Daniel Roseberry, Creative Director of Schiaparelli.
+“On June 29th, 2020, I woke up early, got ready in my New York apartment on 12th Street, put on my mask and headed outside to face another day of life in quarantine,” wrote Daniel Roseberry, Creative Director of Schiaparelli.

 “Three months ago I was marooned in New York while taking a quick trip back to the States.
 Since then I have been living in isolation while Maison Schiaparelli took a hiatus.
 Everyone has their own lockdown story, some harrowing, some tragic, some utterly lonely.
 The luckiest of us have been able to spend this time in nature, far removed from city life.
-My own experience was shared with millions of other Manhattanites: It was privileged, but nothing extraordinary.
+My own experience was shared with millions of other Manhattanites: it was privileged, but nothing extraordinary.
 What was extraordinary, however, was the ability to walk into Washington Square Park on a Monday morning and sketch out an entire Couture collection.”

 Extraordinary, indeed.
 When constructing couture, the forethought alone is a daunting task.
-The preliminary planning in one’s mind inevitably lays the groundwork of what is to come; the idea, the dream, often most difficult.
-But after the idea germinates, an even greater task lies ahead: months of meticulous handicraft and hours spent realising this dream.
+The preliminary planning in one’s mind inevitably lays the groundwork of what is to come, the idea, the dream, often most difficult.
+But after the idea germinates, an even greater task lies ahead: months of meticulous handicraft and hours spent realizing this dream.
 In fact, couture is quantified on this very premise; custom-made pieces that require a certain amount of hours spent on craftsmanship.
 This is what distinguishes haute couture from ready-to-wear.

 According to this, Daniel Roseberry’s Schiaparelli Haute Couture Fall-Winter 2020/21 collection would not qualify.
 An entire couture collection sketched in one day on a park bench in Manhattan does not adhere to the Chambre Syndicale’s strict edict.
 But these are, in Roseberry’s own words, “extraordinary times,” and extraordinary times call for extraordinary measures.